alemi055/IntegrityAlgorithm/README.md

 # Before running the algorithm

+**1. Rename your sequences** <br>
+Sequence names cannot contain spaces.
+Rename and simplify your sequence names using a text editor.

-**1. Submit your FASTA file to [HIV Database QCTool](https://www.hiv.lanl.gov/content/sequence/QC/index.html)** Submit the FASTA file of aligned, primers-free, proviral sequences (including the reference sequence, usually HXB2).
-The results will be returned to you by email.
+**2. Submit your FASTA file to [HIV Database QCTool](https://www.hiv.lanl.gov/content/sequence/QC/index.html)** <br>
+- Submit the FASTA file of aligned, primers-free, proviral sequences (including the reference sequence, usually HXB2).
+The results will be returned by email.
+- Download the results as a text file: ``Download Summary``

-**2. Submit your FASTA file to [HIV Database Gene Cutter](https://www.hiv.lanl.gov/content/sequence/GENE_CUTTER/cutter.html)**
+**3. Submit your FASTA file to [HIV Database Gene Cutter](https://www.hiv.lanl.gov/content/sequence/GENE_CUTTER/cutter.html)** <br>
+- Check :ballot_box_with_check: ``Input sequences are pre-aligned``.
-Submit the FASTA file of aligned, primers-free, proviral sequences (including the reference sequence, usually HXB2).
+- Submit the FASTA file of aligned, primers-free, proviral sequences (including the reference sequence, usually HXB2).
+The results will be returned by email.

-Input sequences are pre-aligned
-The results will be returned to you by email.
+**4. Prepare your FASTA file for submission to ProSeq-IT** <br>
+As per [ProSeq-IT's instructions](https://psd.cancer.gov/tools/tool_index.php), if the reference sequence is included in the FASTA file, it has to be renamed. <br>
+- Duplicate your FASTA file.
+- In this duplicated file, rename the reference sequence (usually HXB2) to **"Reference_sequence"**.

+**5. Submit your FASTA file (containing the renamed reference sequence) to [ProSeq-IT](https://psd.cancer.gov/tools/pvs_annot.php)** <br>
+- Select the Subtype ``B``.
+- Make sure that the number of sequences in ProSeq-IT's output corresponds to the number of sequences in your FASTA file.
+- Download the results as an Excel file: ``Download Result``

-**1. Complete the Excel template**
+**6. Complete the Excel template** <br>
+The Excel template can be found in this [repository](https://github.com/alemi055/IntegrityAlgorithm/blob/main/Template_IntegrityAlgorithm.xlsx).
 The Excel templates contains 3 tabs:
 - ProseqIT_criteria [locked]: used for the analysis of ProSeq-IT
 - Manual_assessment: contains the results of the manual assessment with Geneious (to identify inversions) <br>
-*[The user fills the names of the sequences in the "Name" column; and `Y` for inversions, or `N` otherwise, in the "Inversions" column.]*
+    - The user fills the names of the sequences in the "Name" column; and `Y` for inversions, or `N` otherwise, in the "Inversions" column.
-- Hyperlinks: contains the hyperlinks of HIV Database QCTool and Gene Cutter's results <br>
+- Hyperlinks: contains the hyperlinks of HIV Database QCTool and Gene Cutter's results
-*[The user enters the URL links of the results from QCTool and Gene Cutter (that were sent to their email).]*
+    - The user enters the URL links of the results from QCTool and Gene Cutter (that were sent to their email).

+### Files in directory before running the algorithm
+- The Excel template
-2. Text file containing the **summary of QCTool's results** <br>
+- The text file containing QCTool's results
-*[Downloaded directly from QCTool's output]*
-3. Excel file containing **ProSeq-IT's results** <br>
+- The Excel file containing ProSeq-IT's results
-*[Downloaded directly from ProSeq-IT's output]*

-The Excel template can be found in this repository.

 # Installation